Computing class groups and gonalities of algebraic curves over finite fields: Computing class groups

 The main bottleneck in this approach comes from the fact that one needs to compute the Riemann-Roch spaces $\LL(D)$ for a large number of $S$-smooth divisors $D \in \Div X$.
 Thus, just as was done in Section \ref{sec:gonalities}, our approach consists of replacing these Riemann-Roch computations with the linear algebraic alternative provided by Theorem \ref{thm:rr_matrix}.
 To do so, we generate the divisors $D$ in a different fashion.
 Instead of generating random small $S$-smooth effective divisors $D$, we first fix a large effective divisor $D_0 \in \Div X$, whose support we add to the factor basis $S$.
 We then compute the Riemann-Roch spaces $\LL(D_0 - D)$, where $D$ is a random $S$-smooth effective divisor such that the degree of $D_0 - D$ is small.
 This can be done efficiently using Theorem \ref{thm:rr_matrix} once the vectors $\mathbf{a}_{x, i, j}$ for a basis of $\LL(D_0)$ have been precomputed.

 Before describing the algorithm in detail, we first detail an additional improvement to the procedure which checks whether the divisor $\div(f)$ of a function $f \in k(X)$ is $S$-smooth.
-This builds on the method suggested by Hess in \cite{hess2003classgroups}, and relies on the following lemma.
+While this can be done by writing the divisor $\div(f)$ as a linear combination of closed points of $X$, for instance using the \texttt{Decomposition} intrinsic in Magma, this requires ideal factorization and is much too slow to be practical.
+Instead, we build on a method suggested by Hess in \cite{hess2003classgroups}, which relies on the following lemma.

 \begin{lemma} Consider a function $f \in k(X)$.
 Let $g \in k[t]$ be the denominator of $f$ with respect to the order $\OO_0$, that is, the minimal function $g \in k[t]$ such that $fg \in \OO_0$.
 Let $h \in k[t]$ be a generator of the ideal $k[t] \cap f g \OO_0$, and let $D_g$ and $D_h$ be the zero divisors of $g$ and $h$ respectively.
 Then